dvdknaap/startVirtualBox/README.md

 start a VirtualBox
 ===============

-Start and virtualbox on the background and start an ssh connection to that box
+Start a virtualbox on the background and start an ssh connection to that box

 How to start
 ----